V0lk3n/V0lk3n.github.io/writeup/DeadSecCTF-2023/DeadSecCTF2023-WriteUp.md

 ## Author Note

 ```
 Thanks for this CTF!
-I didnt got a lot of time to play on it, but honnestly it was a really nice one :)
+I didn't get a lot of time to play on it, but honnestly it was a really nice one :)

-Note that, i've a bit "over explained" some steps with BurpSuite usage, specially for beginners with the tool.
+Note that, i've a bit "over explained" some steps with BurpSuite usage, specially for beginners with this tool.

 I hope you will like my WriteUp!